Vallum/vallum.github.io/resampling_with_tensorflow.md

 - Design resampled(target) distribution B
   - considered for the balance of
 - Make a transformation (vector) T from A to B
-- each column is (re)sampling probability from items in A
+- Each column is (re)sampling probability from samples in A to make samples in B
 - If colume value p in T is less than 1, some of samples 100 * (1 - p) % are goint to be dropped.
+  - p is a survival probability. i.e. (1-p) is a drop probability.
 - If columen value p is more than 1, samples are replicated p times.
+  - p is a replication ratio.
-- let's call p as a ratio factor
+- Let's call p as a ratio factor

 ## Online Training Flow
 - Loading tfrecords